hashuichi/FinalYearProject/diary.md

 ## Week 9 (November 20th)
 - Changed Home, KNN and DataLoader to classes to follow OOP
+- Modified testknn.py to fit new oop changes of knn
+- Split algorithms and pages for dedicated algorithms into separate files
 - Implemented test class for Linear Regression
 - Implemented Linear Regression
 - Evaluated performance of Linear Regression